Hagley Catholic High School

 • Review their mixdown

-This will include elements similar to the Year 9 module on Rock Workshop.
+This will include elements similar to the Year 9 module on Join my Band.

 Learners will develop skills to analyse stylistic elements of music and develop a piece of music based on a specific style.
 Learners will engage in a review of technical and creative processes.